cube3power/atsd/rule-engine/README.md

 * [System Command Execution](commands.md)
 * [Logging](alert-logging.md) to file, network, and database

 The triggers for each action are configured separately.
-For example, it's possible to configure the rule such that logging events are generated on all repeat occurrences whereas the repeat email notification is triggered on every 10th sample.
+For example, it's possible to configure the rule so that logging events are generated on all repeat occurrences whereas email messages are sent every 6 hours.

 ## Correlation